morganross/API_Cost_Multiplier/docs/fpf_json_and_eval_concurrency_refactor_plan.md

   - config.llm_api.max_concurrent_llm_calls (existing in llm-doc-eval/config.yaml).
   - Pass this into options["max_concurrency"] for batch; set per-provider timeouts using config.llm_api.timeout_seconds at the FPF layer.
 - JSON mode propagation:
-  - options["json"] set to "auto" (or true) at the batch submission; FPF core decides provider-specific logic per run.
+  - options["json"] set to true for evaluation (generate uses false).
+Single‑call only; no two‑stage.

 Detailed refactor steps